peacechen/famous-carousel/README.md

 **Q:** The arrows/dots aren't visible [against a white backgound].<BR>
 **A:** _dotBackColor_ and _arrowOutlineColor_ default to transparent.
 Set them to a different color.

+**Q:** The slides are shifted down and to the right.<BR>
+**A:** The selector element must not have any padding.
+The work-around for this [Famous engine bug](https://github.com/Famous/engine/issues/411) is to wrap the selector element in a container element which has the padding.
+Remove all padding from the selector element.
+See _example/index.html_ for... an example.

 ### To Do
 Pull requests are welcome.
 When submitting a PR, please make sure _npm run test_ passes.